 Thai Style Chicken Stir Fry

-- 1 tbsp tamarind paste or 2 tbsp fresh lime juice.
+- 1 tablespoon tamarind paste or 2 tablespoon fresh lime juice.

 - ¼ cup water